timabilov/refcache/README.md

 ### ORM Integration

 Cacheref supports direct integration with SQLAlchemy and Django ORM models.
-You can pass model classes directly to the `entity` parameter, and cacheref will automatically extract table names and primary keys.
+You can pass model classes directly to the `entity` parameter, and cacheref will automatically extract table names and primary keys even composite ones.

 > Note:
 > * Pickle is used as default serializer/deserializer.
 It can be customized